znsstudio/Sample-Kendo-UI-Professional/README.md

-Kendo UI Mobile App with Data Visualization
+Kendo UI Professional Mobile App with Data Visualization<br/>(formerly the Kendo UI DataViz app template)
 ===========================================

-This sample shows how to use Kendo UI Professional and Telerik AppBuilder to develop a hybrid mobile app with rich HTML5-based data visualization.
+This sample (formerly the Kendo UI DataViz app template) shows how to use Telerik AppBuilder and the mobile and data visualization widgets of Kendo UI Professional to develop a hybrid mobile app with rich HTML5-based data visualization.
 The app provides a pie chart, a stock chart, a gauge and a QR code generator.

 ## Telerik AppBuilder and Kendo UI Professional

+> **IMPORTANT:** Telerik AppBuilder does not provide Kendo UI Professional with this sample.
+You need to manually include it in your project.
+For more information, see [Running the Sample].<br/>If you decide to add Kendo UI Professional to your project via the built-in package manager, keep in mind that Telerik AppBuilder provides a customized Kendo UI Professional package.
+The customized package contains widgets and framework features for mobile development and rich data visualization.

 AppBuilder™ is an Integrated Cloud Environment (ICE) that eliminates the complexity associated with cross-platform mobile development.
 By combining the convenience of a local development environment with the power and flexibility of the cloud, AppBuilder lets you build hybrid mobile apps for multiple mobile platforms.
 For more information, see the [Telerik AppBuilder web page].